-Our senior management team benefits from a strong slate of women that span our trading, clearing, data, legal and communication teams.
+Our senior management team benefits from a strong slate of women that span our trading, clearing, data and legal teams.
 We took a minute to speak with them and get their advice.

 President, NYSE Group

 Chief Regulatory Officer, Intercontinental Exchange & General Counsel, NYSE Group

 Q: What do you see as the biggest barriers to women growing into leadership roles?
 What can women do to overcome those barriers?

 Elizabeth King: In general, I think people are more forgiving of mistakes made by men than mistakes made by women.
 Or, said another way, women are held to higher standards.
 In addition to their workplace responsibilities, women’s family responsibilities – real and perceived – can add another, often unspoken barrier to their advancement.
 To begin addressing those barriers, it’s important for women to make decisions about their own priorities and find resources to help with the tasks that are lower on the priority list.

 Women who support each other in the workforce open up doors for one another and for the next generation.Lynn Martin, President & COO, ICE Data Services